 He’ll be the youngest quarterback to ever start an NFL playoff game.

-When he takes the field Sunday against the Los Angeles Chargers, at age 21 Jackson will set a league record, and have the chance to for another: as the youngest starting QB to ever win a playoff game.
+At age 21 Jackson set a league record, and have the chance to for another: as the youngest starting QB to ever start in a playoff game.

 Not that he’d admit that stat is a big deal.
 “I was 21 all year, so this is another game for me,” he said.